-Nepal is a backpacker’s paradise while Bhutan opts for High-Value Low Impact tourists.
-You will get to experience two countries with a rich tradition and culture.
-You will find the impact of Buddhism in both the countries but don’t expect the similar practice of Buddhism instead get ready to find differences.
+Nepal is a backpacker’s paradise, while Bhutan opts for High-Value, Low Impact tourists.
+You will get to experience two countries with a rich traditions and culture.
+You will find the impact of Buddhism in both countries but don’t expect the similar practice of Buddhism instead, get ready to find differences.
 A good plan will let you witness the amazing festival of Bhutan too.

 Both the Himalayan countries give opportunities for trekking and mountaineering, but that’s not all.
 Bhutan and Nepal have a rich culture and tradition to boast with interesting tales attached.
 If you want to add some excitement to your trip then add some adventure activities like rafting and bungee.

 If you think you need to trek for long hours for many days then allow us to break the myth!
 You can do a short trek in Nepal and Bhutan while enjoying the views of picturesque mountains and verdant hills.
 If you want to stay away from adventure and rejuvenate yourself then that’s also available.

 You want to explore the amazing countries of Nepal and Bhutan but are wondering how to make most of the Nepal Bhutan tour in less then 12 days then check out our recommended places and activities in each country!

 Must Visit Places and Activities in Nepal

 Short Treks In Nepal-Ghorepani Poon Hill Trek

 Best Places to See And Things To Do In Bhutan

 Nepal is known as a Himalayan country and out of 14 highest mountains in the world 8 are located here.
 The highest mountain in the world, Mount Everest is Nepal’s pride.
 The country gives various mountaineering and trekking opportunities but if it’s not your cup of tea then there are ancient temples, charming villages, jungle wildlife, and adventure activities.